 |Rate in the dollar||Home one||Home two||Home three||Home four||Rates income|

 Stopping capital works would be short-sighted.
-As a growth council, the City of Wanneroo also has a responsibility to deliver new community facilities and infrastructure for a growing population.
-Capital works projects stimulate our economy and help create local jobs.
+As a growth council, the City of Wanneroo also has a responsibility to deliver new community facilities and infrastructure for an expanding population.
+Capital works projects stimulate our economy by creating local jobs and generating business.

 This is not a new charge.

 In light of increased costs to local landfill disposal in Western Australia, waste levy charges have been extracted from general rates to provide greater transparency of the cost of waste management and to ensure that waste costs are fully recovered, eliminating the need to subsidise this service through reductions in other projects or programs in the City.